 Is guided imagery linked to improved survival?
 Is it linked to less cancer growth or metastasis?
 Does it enhance the anticancer action of other treatments or therapies?
 We present the evidence.

 No evidence of an effectoverall, one or more studies did not demonstrate that a treatment or intervention led to an expected outcome; this does not always mean that there is no effect in clinical practice, but that the studies may have been underpowered (too few participants) or poorly designed.
-Larger, well-designed studies provide more confidence in making assessments. on proliferation or response to radiotherapy or chemotherapy among people with breast cancer participating in relaxation and visualization therapy in small trials
+Larger, well-designed studies provide more confidence in making assessments. on response to chemotherapy among people with breast cancer treated with relaxation training and imagery in preliminary studies

 Optimizing your body terrain